airbytehq/airbyte/docs/integrations/sources/klaviyo.md

 ### Step 1: Set up Klaviyo

 1. Create a [Klaviyo account](https://www.klaviyo.com)
 2. Create a [Private API key](https://help.klaviyo.com/hc/en-us/articles/115005062267-How-to-Manage-Your-Account-s-API-Keys#your-private-api-keys3).
 Make sure you selected all [scopes](https://help.klaviyo.com/hc/en-us/articles/7423954176283) corresponding to the streams you would like to replicate.
+You can find which scope is required for a specific stream by navigating to the relevant API documentation for the streams Airbyte supports.

 ### Step 2: Set up the Klaviyo connector in Airbyte

 1. [Log into your Airbyte Cloud](https://cloud.airbyte.io/workspaces) account.
-2. Click **Sources** and then click **+ New source**.
+2. Click **Sources** and then click **+ new source**.
 3. On the Set up the source page, select **Klaviyo** from the **Source type** dropdown.
 4. Enter a name for the Klaviyo connector.
 5. For **Api Key**, enter the Klaviyo [Private API key](https://help.klaviyo.com/hc/en-us/articles/115005062267-How-to-Manage-Your-Account-s-API-Keys#your-private-api-keys3).